 Criminal Law Majors and Criminal Law Undergraduate Degree Programs

 The study of criminal law concentrates on aspects of crime and punishment, as well as public safety.
 Entry into criminal law begins with an associate's or bachelor's degree in specialties such as criminal justice, law enforcement or corrections.
+Students of these types of programs will take courses in criminology, sociology, psychology and criminal behavior, as well as complete practical training and labs.
+They will study overviews of all aspects of the legal system, such as courts, corrections, law enforcement and juvenile delinquency.
+Some careers could require the completion of additional training programs.
+Graduate degrees can be pursued by those intending to pursue senior management or academic careers.

 Associate's Degree in Criminal Justice